When the data type of a cell is changed, Spreadsheet.com converts existing data to the new data type

 When converting between data types, Spreadsheet.com tries to retain your data.
-For instance, if you switch a cell from a number data type to a text data type, Spreadsheet.com retains the digits, but changes to text formatting (bottom and left alignment).
+For example, if you switch a cell from a Number data type to a Text data type, Spreadsheet.com retains the digits, but changes to text formatting (bottom and left alignment).

 However, many of the conversions from one data type have no obvious corollary in a new data type.
 For instance, if you convert a cell from a date data type to an attachment data type.
 In cases like these, Spreadsheet.com empties the cell.

-You can always revert the conversion by selecting undo in the toolbar or with the keyboard shortcut Ctrl + Z (CMD + Z for Mac users).
+You can always revert the conversion by selecting Undo from the top left corner of the toolbar, or by using the keyboard shortcut Ctrl + Z (CMD + Z for Mac users).

-=Sum(A1:A10)) Strictly to the Number Data Type will replace that formula with the formula's output.
+=Sum(A1:A10)) to the Number Data Type will replace that formula with the formula's output.

 Example Data Type Conversions